TheDeanLab/navigate/docs/source/advanced.rst

             ...

-This custom device will be loaded when you launch Navigate, and you could controller this device through the GUI now.
+* The custom device will be loaded when you launch Navigate, and you can now control this device through the GUI now.